aprakasa/Genesis-Widget-Toggle/readme.txt

 == Installation ==

-1. Upload the entire `Genesis Widget Toggle` folder to the `/wp-content/plugins/` directory
+1. Upload the entire 'Genesis Widget Toggle' folder to the '/wp-content/plugins/' directory
-1. DO NOT change the name of the Genesis Widget Toggle` folder
+1. DO NOT change the name of the 'Genesis Widget Toggle' folder
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Drag and drop available widget into Widget Toggle Left, Middle and Right